The Child Brain Injury Trust Northern Ireland counselling project in partnership with

 Individuals will be able to avail of four to six 50-minute counselling sessions (one session per week).
 A referral can be made to a GP should additional counselling be requested.
 Each person will be notified when their counselling can start.

-The service is available to all registered Child Brain Injury Trust families within Northern Ireland and will currently be delivered in Belfast and Armagh.
+The service is available to all registered Child Brain Injury Trust families within Northern Ireland and will currently be delivered virtually.

 How do I access the service?